| | | | | |

 Shifters, Handbrakes & Peripherals

 Sim-Lab manufactures their own peripherals now – the XB1 loadcell handbrake ($699), the SQ1 sequential shifter ($499), and a push-pull rally shifter ($499).
-The XB1 uses a loadcell sensor, which means it measures actual braking force rather than travel – the same principle that makes loadcell brake pedals better than potentiometer ones.
+The XB1 uses a loadcell sensor – force-based rather than travel-based, same principle as loadcell brake pedals.

 They also sell XP1 pedal accessories including a conversion kit ($699), foot support, and heel rest.
-The DDX direct drive wheelbases (DDX26 at 26Nm and DDX39 at 39Nm) were announced with a 400V power supply architecture and open ecosystem compatibility, though availability through the affiliate feed is still pending.
+The DD26 TorqueSync (26Nm) and DD39 TorqueSync (39Nm) direct drive wheelbases use a 350VDC internal architecture and open ecosystem compatibility, though availability through the affiliate feed is still pending.

 products per page